Skip to main content

 2. Fit with existing products and overall brand: Is the brand extension consistent with your brand values?
 Will it complement your existing product line and improve your customer experience?
 Or could it cannibalize existing product sales and confuse customers?

 3. Use existing capabilities: Consider if you have existing technology or capabilities you can leverage for the brand extension.
 Creating a new brand or service without relevant experience or expertise is risky.
+You can sometimes explore a brand collaboration with another company to pull this off.

 4. Develop a high-quality product or service: Do you have the capacity to create a great product or service?
 Creating a subpar product can damage sales and customer trust in the parent brand.